 RPEQs are required to exercise professional judgement in determining any matters, and the basis for decisions should be explained in the certification.
 The applicant is responsible for securing the services of a RPEQ and paying any associated fees.

-Certification by an RPEQ results in two documents:
+Certification by an RPEQ results in 2 documents:

 - a registered certificate

 - associated supporting details contained in a report that have been 'certified' (verified and signed) by the RPEQ.

 The certification documents included with the water licence application will be used by the Department of Regional Development, Manufacturing and Water to make decisions about the proposal.
 The certified documents must be signed by the RPEQ and the person who currently takes, or intends to take, the overland flow water.

 A certified report must provide specification on overland flow structures including: